 You are not a food addict.

-You simply have not learned the principles off eating for your ideal weight.
+You simply have not learned the principles of eating for your ideal weight and lifestyle.

 What will yours be?